Family tradition states he had no time for daughters. May have been disapproval of sister Mary who had several illigitimate children

 Annie E. Moody Rel: Boarder, Age 5, Female, Birthplace: Stockton, Durham, England Occ: Scholar

-Alice J. Moody Rel: Boarder, Age 2, Female, Birthplace: Stockton, Durham, Englandgen labourer in 1881
+Alice J. Moody Rel: Boarder, Age 2, Female, Birthplace: Stockton, Durham, England

 sexton in 1892